-- High Wage Jobs Tax Credit provides 8.5% of wages and benefits paid for each job created to employers who create jobs that pay at least \$60,000 in a community with a population greater than 60,000 and \$40,000 in a community with a population less than 60,000. - Rural Job Tax Credit is available to manufacturers and non-retail service companies that locate in rural communities and create jobs.
+- High Wage Jobs Tax Credit provides 8.5% of wages and benefits paid for each job created to employers who create jobs that pay at least \$60,000 in urban communities and \$40,000 in rural areas. - Rural Job Tax Credit is available to manufacturers and non-retail service companies that locate in rural communities and create jobs.